-NOTE: This tour has been postponed from its original July dates to October 23–29.
+NOTE: This tour has been postponed to July 2021.
+Please see updated dates below.
+If you're ready to register, click here.

 Our travel partner on this exciting tour — now in its second year — is Yoga Safari, based in Maun, Botswana.
 Together we'll explore the Setari Camp in the heart of the Okavango Delta, the Khwai Private Reserve in Sable Alley, and Savute in Chobe National Park, plus take an optional 2-night, pre-safari trip to Victoria Falls in Zimbabwe.
 Has a classic African safari always been on your bucket list?
 Here's your chance to check it off — with a twist!